 “Now, that’s a stupid plan, Kartallozi.
 There are sixty people outside.”

 Yilka, at six feet, four inches tall, weighs 245 pounds.
-Training every week in the martial arts, he is powerful and deadly.
+Training every week in martial arts, he is powerful and deadly.
 He violently catapulted the Asian girl across the room straight at Mac Merrick’s body.
 She crashed into him, uttering a frightened shriek as she hit.
 Mac could see Yilka reach for the gun on the table.

 Mac’s natural response is to protect the innocent; that’s his job.
 He grabbed the girl, twirling her away from the line of fire.
-Mac extended his leg to trip her, and he forced her to the floor just as Kartallozi fired.
+Mac extended his leg to trip her, forcing her to the floor just as Kartallozi fired.
 The shell just missed Mac’s left arm.
 He twisted to look at Kartallozi.
 Yilka, rather than shooting again, just had to get in one more insult.

 “It’s a pleasure to kill you, Officer Merrick, you fucking cop bastard!”